 I recommend that you buy a used ham radio transceiver to start with.
 This way, you will...

-Make sure your first used HF ham radio transceiver has a tube-type final amplifier!
+Your first used HF ham radio transceiver should preferably have a tube-type final amplifier section!
 Why?
-Because they are somewhat more forgiving than solid state.
+Because they are somewhat more forgiving than solid state final amplifiers.

 Face it.
 We all make mistakes.
 You will too.
 You are bound to try to load into thin air one day ... or forget to check if your antenna is still there before tuning up.